markns/markns.dev/content/posts/domain-specific-paas/domain-specific-paas-a-use-case.md

 draft = false
 +++

-In [part 1]({{< relref "/posts/anatomy-of-a-micro-paas-part1.md" >}}) of this series we discussed why and when a micro-PaaS can be useful.
+In [part 1]({{< relref "/posts/domain-specific-paas/what-is-a-domain-specific-paas" >}}) of this series we discussed why and when a domain-specific PaaS can be useful.
-This post will present a specific micro-PaaS use case.
+This post will present a specific use case.
 Part 3 will show how we can build our platform by customizing Kubernetes through its native extension points.

 ## But first, dancing Bill Gates.